Nonlinear Methods for Shape Optimization Problems in Liquid Crystal Tactoids

 Figure \ref{fig:3dQNNImsmfShapes} illustrates the nematic tactoids for increasing $\omega$ with the left column showing the order parameter, $S$, indicating the two defects on opposite sides.
 The right column depicts the strong tangential alignment of the directors to the boundary as $\omega$ increases.
 As $\omega$ increases, the regions of disorder have even less variance indicating that the two defects have localized at the opposite ends of the elongated tactoid.
 Similar to the two-dimensional simulations, stronger tangential anchoring brought on by higher $\frac{\tau\omega}{2}$ demonstrates significant orientation deformation and sizable spatial horizontal deformation.
-Furthermore, Figure \ref{fig:3DAspectRatio} shows the aspect ratio of the shapes demonstrating a linear trend, unlike the logarithmic one seen in the two-dimensional tactoid shapes shown in Figure \ref{fig:QNNImsmfRho}.
-Again, this sharper increase in aspect ratio between the initial spherical state and highly elongated final configurations motivated our use of continuation on $\omega$ along the coarsest grid.
+The sharper increase in aspect ratio between the initial spherical state and highly elongated final configurations motivated our use of continuation on $\omega$ along the coarser grids.

 Finally, we can push the bounds of admissible $\omega$ further to $\omega = 0.2$ and $\omega = 0.3$ by using continuation on all nested iteration levels, not just the coarsest.
-More specifically, for the first level $M_1$, we use the converged solution on $M_1$ from the previous $\omega$ value as an initial guess, then for the second level, we refine that converged solution to $M_2$, average it with the converged solution on $M_2$ from the previous $\omega$ and use that as the initial guess for $M_2$ for the current $\omega$.
+More specifically, for the first level $M_1$, we use the converged solution on $M_1$ from the previous $\omega$ value as an initial guess, then for the second level, we refine that converged solution to $M_2$ for the current $\omega$, average it with the converged solution on $M_2$ from the previous $\omega$ and use that as the initial guess for $M_2$ for the current $\omega$.
 We continue this process until the desired level is reached.
+Here, the desired level is $M_3$.
 Figure \ref{fig:3dQNNImsmfomega0203} illustrates the tactoid shapes with the order measured by $S$ on the left showing the two defects on the opposite ends of the shape, and the director field on the right strongly anchored tangentially to the shape's boundary.
 We present this discussion as a precursor to our future work of combining continuation and nested iteration more rigorously.